1D Objects

 -

-Hydraulic conductivity for water flowing from the pipe into the groundwater, see Exchange between 1D and groundwater
+Hydraulic conductivity for water flowing from the manhole into the groundwater, see Exchange between 1D and groundwater

 Notes for modellers